josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 Answering questions like “What would the price of SkipJack Tuna be for next Year?” becomes really difficult when using Random Forests.
 ### Conclusions

-Fitting a Linear Model or a Neural Net, in this case, might be sufficient to predict data which has an increasing or decreasing trends.
+Fitting a Linear Model or a Neural Net, in this case, might be sufficient to predict data which has increasing or decreasing trends.
 ## Model Selection and ML Thought Process
 @Reed
 #### Data Characteristics / Input Generation